ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 - `Garage Cars` and `Garage Area`
 - `1st Flr SF` and `Total Basement SF`

 I decide there is repetition of data between the first 2 pairs.
-I will drop `TotRms AbvGrd` and `Garage Cars`, as both `Gr Liv Area` and `Garage Area` are continuous variables, containing more nuanced data than their counterparts.
+I will drop `TotRms AbvGrd` and `Garage Cars`, as both `Gr Liv Area` and `Garage Area` are continuous and contain more nuanced data than their counterparts.

 While there is strong correlation between `1st Flr SF` and `Total Basement SF`, I decide not to drop either, as some houses might not have a basement, and some might not have a 1st floor.